 Filmmaker Matt Ornstein has a background in music videos and short films (one of which, Atlantis, was about that space shuttle’s last launch and starred Jason Ritter), but the story of Daryl Davis called to him to the point where he had to make a documentary about it.
 Together with his brother and co-producer Noah, Matt made Accidental Courtesy to capture famed African American musician Davis’s passion for collecting robes of former Ku Klux Klan members he’d befriended.
-The film, which premieres on Independent Lens on PBS Monday, February 13 at 10 pm [check local listings], was “well timed for an election year even more charged with divisive rhetoric than usual,” wrote Dennis Harvey in Variety, and “offers an entertaining and inspirational message of rapprochement.
+The film was “well timed for an election year even more charged with divisive rhetoric than usual,” wrote Dennis Harvey in Variety, and “offers an entertaining and inspirational message of rapprochement.
 The differing responses Accidental Courtesy is likely to evoke in viewers make it a great conversation-starter for public and educational forums.”

 Matt stopped by to talk to us about how this film became his own obsession, its relevance in our current charged political climate, how safe former Klan members feel, the arguments against Daryl’s philosophy from Black Lives Matters activists, and more.

 What inspired you to make a film about Daryl Davis and his unusual hobby?
 How did you first learn about it?

 I first became aware of Daryl from a newspaper article about him and was immediately fascinated.
 I wanted to know why did it, what enabled him to move in those circles.
 That began what would ultimately be a three-year process.